Kyungwo0LEE/Thermal-and-Thermo-Mechanical-Analysis-of-TGV/README.md

 - Sequential thermo-mechanical analysis using thermal results as input
 - Identification of hotspot regions and maximum von Mises stress locations
 - Mesh convergence verification based on the maximum temperature to ensure mesh-independent thermal results prior to parametric and stress analyses
-- Mesh optimization based on convergence results by locally refining the mesh near the Cu–glass interface, where steep temperature gradients werㄷ observed
+- Mesh optimization based on convergence results by locally refining the mesh near the Cu–glass interface, where steep temperature gradients were observed
 - Adjustment of refinement level and transition settings to obtain a conservative and numerically stable estimate of the maximum temperature

 ## Tools & Environment